f0ns1-ewptxv2/f0ns1-ewptxv2.github.io/section4.md

 	- section 7

-The traget of the comany is the Human Resources devision of the bank The full network diagram of the target servers are defined in the following section
+The traget division of the GCB company is the Human Resources, gcbhr.local domain of the bank The full network diagram of the target servers are defined in the following section

 ## Complete network diagram HR GCB